azizazlan/cryptocert-framework/BUG_BOUNTY.md

 # 0xcert Framework Bug Bounty

-*This documents 0xcert's bug bounty process and how you can get rewarded for finding issues with the 0xcert Framework.*
+_This documents 0xcert's bug bounty process and how you can get rewarded for finding issues with the 0xcert Framework._

 ## Sponsors

 **Sponsor this bug bounty if you support the 0xcert Framework**.
 This means you will commit to paying researchers that demonstrate a problem.
-Contact us at [bounty@0xcert.org](mailto:bounty@0xcert.org) if interested.
+Contact us at [bountycryptocert.org](mailto:bountycryptocert.org) if interested.
 Thank you.

 [![0xcert](https://img.shields.io/badge/0xcert-10.000.000%20ZXC-red.svg)](https://0xcert.org)